neomatrix369/learning-path-index/app/llm-poc-variant-01/README.md

                         Use this flag to set the Embeddings model name, see https://www.sbert.net/docs/pretrained_models.html for examples of names.
 Use the same model as used for ingesting the documents (ingest.py) --persist-directory PERSIST_DIRECTORY, -P PERSIST_DIRECTORY
-                        Use this flag to specify the name of the vector database i.e. vector_db - this will be a folder on the local machine.
+                        Use this flag to specify the name of the vector database, this will be a folder on the local machine.
   --target-source-chunks TARGET_SOURCE_CHUNKS, -C TARGET_SOURCE_CHUNKS
                         Use this flag to specify the name chunk size to use to chunk source data.
   --hide-source, -S     Use this flag to disable printing of source documents used for answers.
   --mute-stream, -M     Use this flag to disable the streaming StdOut callback for LLMs.
 ```